otrv4/otrv4-prekey-server/otrv4-prekey-server.md

             [Failure Message](#failure-message) section.
           * Checks that `J` and `K` are set to zero, if Prekey Messages are only present.
-      * Stores each Client Profile, Prekey Profile and Prekey Message if is possible in the Prekey Server's storage.
+      * Stores the Client Profile, each Prekey Profile and Prekey Message if is possible in the Prekey Server's storage.
 If not, aborts the DAKE and sends a "Failure message" as defined in the [Failure Message](#failure-message) section.